malichao/Self-Balancing-Car/README.md

 ### Want more detail about this project? ###

-A detailed explanation of the hardware and coding on my website[Building A Self Balancing Race Car](http://lichaoma.com/2015/11/17/self-balancing-smart-car-based-on-freescale-mc9s12x128/)
+A detailed explanation of the hardware and coding on my website [Building A Self Balancing Race Car](http://lichaoma.com/2015/11/17/self-balancing-smart-car-based-on-freescale-mc9s12x128/)

-I also modeled the car in Solidworks,you can download the model from my [GrabCAD](https://grabcad.com/library/self-balancing-car-1).
+I also modeled the car in Solidworks,you can download the model from my [GrabCAD](https://grabcad.com/library/self-balancing-car-1) account.